GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 > **Warning**
 > First flash the microcontroller to make sure it works, before soldering it in.

-Unlike most boards the microcontroller needs to be mounted on the bottom, with the components facing upwards (to the PCB).\
+Unlike most other boards here the microcontroller needs to be mounted on the bottom, with the components facing upwards (to the PCB).\
-You can choose the included header pins, but it's highly recommended to use MillMax low profile sockets.\
+Feel free to use the included header pins, but it's highly recommended to use MillMax low profile sockets.\
-Place the sockets on the bottom side of the PCB in the marked spots.
+Place the sockets in the marked spots  on the bottom side of the PCB.

 ![MCU sockets](/docs/images/buildguide/MCU_sockets.jpg)